Treatment for Substance Use

-If you would like more information, please phone us at (573) 751-4942 or (800) 575-7480 or you may e-mail us at firstname.lastname@example.org.
+If you would like more information, please contact us at (573) 751-4942 or (800) 575-7480 or you may e-mail us at firstname.lastname@example.org.
 For more information on how to find quality treatment for a substance use disorder and steps to accessing treatment: SAMHSA - Finding Quality Treatment for Substance Use Disorders

 Help for Adolescents